15 Great Pop Songs for Piano: Classics, Modern Hits and More

 This modern classic from Billie Eilish brings us right up to the end of our sixty-year journey through pop.
 Among all the modern pop songs on flowkey we could've wrapped things up with, we've chosen "Everything I Wanted" because although it's modern, it feels timeless.
 With simple chords and soft melodies floating over a deep emotional undercurrent, it's pop music at its best.

 Like the original, our piano cover is especially soothing and minimal, built around simple chords and soft melodies.
-And the lyrics, perfect for a solo sing-along, are about being there for somebody—in Eilish's case, it's Finneas, her brother and cowriter.
+And the lyrics, perfect for a solo sing-along, are about being there for somebody—in Eilish's case, it's Finneas, her brother and co-writer.
 What starts sad and contemplative builds into something more upbeat and hopeful.
 If you're looking to play a song that will take you through a whole range of emotions, this is an excellent choice.

-Learn piano with flowkey
+Learn more pop songs with the flowkey app

 Read next